-BASIN BUZZ: What to expect at the Midland County Fair
+Basin Buzz: What to expect at the Midland County Fair

 You can ride unlimited rides for $30 a person per day.

 Stormtracker 9 Meteorologist Brenden Mincheff will be hosting the pet parade on Saturday.
-The fair encourages you to bring your pets, even if it's the most unique.
+The fair encourages you to bring your pets, even if they're the most unique.

 For the first time this year, they're also hosting a cornhole tournament for all leagues.